'Ghost towns': Evergrande crisis shines a light on China's millions of empty homes - KTVZ

 According to recent analysis from Bank of America, Evergrande has sold 200,000 housing units that have not yet been handed over to buyers.
 That has exacerbated fears that home buyers may be left empty-handed by the country’s second biggest developer.

 In recent weeks, the government has turned its focus to limiting fallout from the crisis and protecting ordinary people.
-In a statement late last month, the People’s Bank of China vowed to “maintain the healthy development of the real estate market, and safeguard the legitimate rights and interests of housing consumers.”
+In a statement late last month that did not refer specifically to Evergrande, the People’s Bank of China vowed to “maintain the healthy development of the real estate market, and safeguard the legitimate rights and interests of housing consumers.”

-While it did not refer to Evergrande specifically, the central bank has been pumping cash into the financial system lately to help stabilize the situation and calm nerves.
+Zou, the central bank official, said Friday that Evergrande Group was an isolated phenomenon.

+“The domestic real estate market has maintained stable land prices, housing prices, and expectations.
+Most real estate companies operate steadily and have good financial indicators.
+The real estate industry is generally healthy,” he told reporters.

-To be clear, not all companies are in dire straits.
+It’s true that not all real estate companies are in dire straits.
 While some players are clearly struggling, “most developers are not on the brink of default,” according to Julian Evans-Pritchard, a senior China economist at Capital Economics.

 “With a couple of exceptions, most major developers are in a much stronger financial position than Evergrande and should be able to weather a temporary spike in their borrowing costs amid contagion fears,” he said in a note to clients.
 That should provide some reassurance “amid the current market jitters,” at least in the short term, he added.